usefulsensors/person_sensor_pico_c/README.md

 ## Wiring information

 Wiring up the device requires 4 jumpers, to connect VDD, GND, SDA and SCL.
-The example here uses I2C port 0, which is assigned to GPIO 4 (SDA) and 5 (SCL) in software.
-Power is supplied from the VSYS pin.
+The example here uses I2C port 0, which is assigned to GPIO4 (SDA, pin 6) and GPIO5 (SCL, pin 7) in software.
+Power is supplied from 3V3(OUT) (pin 36), with ground attached to GND (pin 38).

 Follow the wiring scheme shown below: